- Coronavirus Update

-The City of Miami Beach Right-of-Way (ROW) permit counter will be closed starting Monday, April 6, 2020.
+The City of Miami Beach Right-of-Way (ROW) permit counter is closed.

-ROW permits will continue to be issued utilizing the citizen self service (CSS) portal (www.MBSelfService.com).
-Customers can use the CSS portal to submit their applications, receive comments and pay permit fees online.
+ROW permit applications will continue to be accepted and processed for faster issuance once restrictions are lifted.
+Customers can use the citizen self service (CSS) portal at www.MBSelfService.com to submit their applications, receive comments and pay permit fees online.
 In order to facilitate the online process, process workflows and checklists for each permit can be found here.